emacs-mirror/emacs/mps/manual/source/topic/location.rst

 .. note::

-    You might be puzzled by the highlighted lines: the table wasn't stale when ``'one`` was looked up, even though objects did move during the garbage collection cycle, as shown by the table being found to be stale when ``'two`` is looked up.
-This is the magic of :term:`incremental garbage collection`!
+    In case you're puzzled by the highlighted lines: the symbol ``'one`` must not have been moved by the collection, and so was found in the table at the correct location.
+Thus :c:func:`mps_ld_isstale` was not called.
+The symbol ``'two`` did move in the collection, so it's not found in the table, and that causes :c:func:`mps_ld_isstale` to be tested.

 Thread safety